Frequently Asked Questions

-Your payment total will depend upon the number of guests and their options.
+Your payment total will depend upon the number of guests attending and their options.
 You will NOT be able to sign up until early May.
-If you are having trouble accessing myRedDragon, please contact the Help Center at 607-753-2500.
-Call center hours for the Help Center are available at http://www2.cortland.edu/offices/information-resources/get-help.dot.
+If you are having trouble accessing myRedDragon, please contact the Help Center at 607-753-2500 during call center hours.

-Why do I have to pay an Orientation fee?
+Why do I have to pay a new student fee?

-SUNY Cortland's orientation program is self-supporting.
+SUNY Cortland's orientation program and transition programs are self-supporting.
 All fees reflect the direct costs of the services provided.
 Included in the fee are your housing, meals, linens, ID card, Orientation materials, staffing and faculty advisors for Orientation.
 The fee also includes resources and activities to help with your transition for the first few weeks of the semester.

 What if I need to change my attendance date for Orientation?

 If you need to change your session date after you have signed up online, please call our office at 607-753-4727 to see if there is still space available in the session you are interested in attending.

 First Year Orientation: Check-in is at 10 a.m. in Corey Union